 A note about the passport stamp booths:

 It has been suggested that cyclists carry their own ink pad just in case the stamp booth ink pad is too dry or, as in some instances, completely missing.
 I’ve been told by Korean cyclists that a photograph of yourself in front of the stamp booth is sufficient evidence of you being there for the purpose of obtaining completion stickers and medals, but I’d be hesitant to rely on this method since there is the real possibility that it may not be true and, more likely, that you may fail to get the required booth name in your photo (especially if you can’t read Korean).
 Others suggested using your own blood to effect the stamp in your passport booklet but that seems a bit macabre.

-If you have questions, comments or concerns about the whole passport, stamp and medal/certificate process you can contact the Certificate Center Operation management.
+If you have questions, comments or concerns about the whole passport, stamp and medal/certificate process you can view more details here.